khess1/pdsnd_github/README.md

 ### Installation
 To run this project, you'll need Python 3, pandas and numpy installed on your computer.

-Python 3, NumPy, and pandas installed using Anaconda
+Python 3, NumPy, and pandas installed using Anaconda. hello

 ### Usage
 To analyze the bikeshare data, run the bikeshare.py script in your terminal.
 This command will then launch in interactive mode where you can specify the city, month, and day for you analysis.